Symplectic Lattices and GKP Codes -- Simple Randomized Constructions from Cryptographic Lattices: Introduction

 In addition to the blueprint from \cite{conrad2024good}, we also use standard techniques to analyze the minimal distance of random $\sis$ lattices.
 These analyses (for $\sis$ and $\msis$ lattices) are our main technical contribution.
-For $\sis$ lattices, the analysis of the minimal distance closely follows~\cite{micciancio2011geometry}).
+For $\sis$ lattices, the analysis of the minimal distance closely follows~\cite{micciancio2011geometry}.
 However, as mentioned above, to obtain GKP codes we cannot choose arbitrary $\sis$ lattices.
 Instead, their defining matrices must be symmetric.
-It turns out, that this poses no problem, as we prove that random symmetric matrices over finite fields share an important regularity property with general matrices: for any fixed vector $\vb{v}$, its image under a uniformly random matrix (general or symmetric) is also uniformly distributed.
+It turns out that this poses no problem, as we prove that random symmetric matrices over finite fields share an important regularity property with general matrices: for any fixed vector $\vb{v}$, its image under a uniformly random matrix (general or symmetric) is also uniformly distributed.
 For $\msis$ lattices, the symmetry issue also exists and can be resolved as for $\sis$ lattices.
 However, for $\msis$ lattices a more difficult technical problem arises since we have to deal with equations over finite rings rather than finite fields.
-More precisely, for $\msis$ lattices we deal with the ring $\Z_q[X](X^n+1)$, where $\Z_q=\Z/(q\Z)$.
+More precisely, for $\msis$ lattices we deal with the ring $\Z_q[X]/(X^n+1)$, where $\Z_q=\Z/(q\Z)$.
 Although we present a very general analysis, it leads to non-trivial results only for specific choices of $n$ and $q$.
 The easiest and probably most useful case occurs when $n$ is a power of $2$ and $q=3,5\mod 16$, in which case the polynomial $X^n+1$ factors over $\Z_q[X]$ into two irreducible polynomials with the same degree.
-Note that these choices for $n,q$ are also popular parameter choices in cryptography and they correspond to useful choices for the NTRU-based constructions in \cite{conrad2024good}.\\
+Note that these choices for $n,q$ are also popular parameter choices in cryptography and they correspond to useful choices for the NTRU-based constructions in \cite{conrad2024good}.
+Our techniques are similar to the ones used by Stehl\'{e} and Steinfeld~\cite{stehle2011making}.
+However, they focus on the $\ell_\infty$-norm, whereas we consider only the Euclidean norm.
+Moreover, since we are interested in exact constants we have to resolve additional problems stemming from the ring structure of $\Z_q[X]/(X^n+1)$.
+In particular, when proving the fundamental Lemma~\ref{lem:general_bound_set_size} we apply an averaging argument to deal with zero-divisors in $\Z_q[X]/(X^n+1)$.
+This argument is specific to the Euclidean norm.\\